sigmedia/litevpnet/README.md

     *   Sony Cine Test Footages
     *   Inter4K dataset

-### 3. Runtime Complexity Evaluation Dataset
+### Runtime Complexity Evaluation Dataset

-This dataset was used to perform a comparative analysis of the runtime performance of `LiteVPNet` against other state-of-the-art models.
+This dataset used for runtime analysis of `LiteVPNet` against other state-of-the-art models.

 *   **Content**: **139 video shots** extracted from two short films from the Netflix Open-Content library:
     1.  *Meridian* (12 minutes)